Kristina01111000/Drws_site/README.md

 - hceck the trouble shooting for cc
 - get into facebook

-- think about patreon tiers gifts
+- think about patreon tiers gifts, book copy, live chats, questions for dr w, early access to videos